By Theo Winter

 3. Complexity: the environment where growth really occurs.
 When order is changed, difficulty and opportunity for development is introduced.

 4. Chaos: like the stagnation ring, these are low growth, low performance environments.
 Characterised by no predictability or control over inputs and outcomes.

-> The Growth Rings concept came about when working with a Ph.D. friend in trying to understand what caused the growth of living things in their environments (animals as well as humans), but in particular the behaviours of high performing managers.
+The Growth Rings concept came about when working with a Ph.D. friend in trying to understand what caused the growth of living things in their environments (humans as well as non-human animals), but in particular the behaviours of high performing managers.

-> According to Bill, there are three main ways to trigger complexity, and therefore growth: 1) It can be forced on you; 2) someone can help you; 3) you can trigger it yourself.
+According to Bill, there are three main ways to trigger complexity, and therefore growth: 1) It can be forced on you; 2) someone can help you; 3) you can trigger it yourself.